Sapna Mukherjee

-Sapna Mukherjee is a Bollywood playback singer who won the Filmfare Award for Best Female Playback Singer for the song "Tirchi Topi Wale" in Tridev (1989).
+Sapna Mukherjee is a Bollywood playback singer.
+In 1990, she won the Filmfare Award for Best Female Playback Singer for the song "Tirchi Topi Wale" from Tridev (1989).

 Career

-She started her singing career in 1986 when music directors, Kalyanji Anandji gave her chance to sing three songs for the movie Janbaaz.
-Her first breakthrough came in 1989 when Kalyanji Anandji chose her to sing "Tirchi Topi Wale" for the movie Tridev.
-The song went to become huge hit year.
+She started her singing career in 1986 when music directors, Kalyanji Anandji gave her a chance to sing three songs for the movie Janbaaz,the song "Tera Saath hai Kitna Pyara" by Mukherjee and Kishore Kumar became a chartbuster.Her first breakthrough came in 1989 when Kalyanji Anandji chose her to sing "Tirchi Topi Wale" alongside Amit Kumar for the movie Tridev.The song became a massive hit.

-She worked with music directors such as Nadeem-Shravan, Raamlaxman, Jatin–Lalit, Anand–Milind, Viju Shah, Bappi Lahiri, Laxmikant–Pyarelal, Channi Singh, Rajesh Roshan, Anu Malik, A. R. Rahman and singers like Kishore Kumar, Amit Kumar, Kumar Sanu, SP Balasubramanyam, Udit Narayan, Abhijeet, Mohammed Aziz, Vinod Rathod, Sudesh Bhosle, Sonu Nigam, Babul Supriyo, Lucky Ali, Alka Yagnik, Kavita Krishnamurthy, Sadhana Sargam.
+Mukherjee has been featured on several soundtrack albums that were among best-selling albums of their respective years such as Yalgaar,Aankhen,Lootere,Aatish:Feel The Fire,Vishwatma,Khiladi, Yaarana,Ravan Raaj:A True Story and Raja Hindustani which is the 5th best-selling Hindi soundtrack of all time.